 What Age to Retire?

-Rather than focus on what age to retire, maybe the real question should be when is the best time to retire for you.
+Rather than focus on what age, maybe the real question should be when is the best time to retire for you.
 My wife and I discussed this extensively prior to her leaving a toxic work environment where she was completely undervalued by a self-important arrogant boss.
 Age 55 may not be the optimal retirement age; however, the stress had gotten to the point it was seriously affecting her health.
 If you want to learn more about the challenges she went through, her Bad Boss article chronicles the hell she went through making this decision.

 No job is worth it when it begins impacting your health!
 If you are unhappy, it is a time to explore options that are better suited for you.
 These might be finding a different job or, alternatively, deciding it is time to retire.
 For others, retirement consists of leaving their career and pursuing something they enjoy.
 Also, financial considerations will influence when is the best time to retire.